Three Links: 2001–2007: Limited links

-to the ports of Xiamen and Quanzhou, and Matsu to Mawei.
-Occasional trips were also made between Kinmen and Meizhou, a popular religious site.
-The routes saw 21,377 entries and exits in 2001.
-It ballooned to 341,152 in 2006, but still represents a small part of overall trade.

-In early 2002 a China Airlines flight to Hong Kong crashed into the Taiwan strait killing all 225 people on board.
-The majority of the passengers were intending to transfer at Hong Kong for flights to mainland China.
-Relatives of the victims advocated for direct cross-strait flights.

-In early 2003, the Republic of China (ROC) government permitted its air carriers to ferry Chinese New Year passengers back and forth across the Strait by way of "indirect charter flights" that touched down briefly in Hong Kong or Macau.
-The ROC and People's Republic of China (PRC) did not repeat the charter flights during the 2004 Chinese New Year, in part because the two sides could not agree on the terms for meetings to discuss how PRC carriers might also participate.

 The two sides agreed to permit cross-strait flights for the Chinese New Year of Rooster in 2005.
 Unlike the 2003 flights, the 2005 flights did not have to touch down in Hong Kong or Macau, but still must enter its airspace.
 The first direct commercial flights from China (from Guangzhou) to Taiwan since 1949 arrived in Taipei on January 29, 2005.
 Shortly afterwards, a China Airlines carrier landed in Beijing.
 Airports on both sides saw ceremonial displays on the arrival of the first passengers, with dancing lions and dragons, and officials making speeches.
 For the three-week holiday period, 48 flights were scheduled.
 On 19 July 2006, the first direct chartered all-cargo flight since 1949 operated by China Airlines landed in Shanghai from Taipei.
 Four other flights were operated on 25 July, 30 July, 8 August, and 10 August 2006.

-Further liberalization

 In the lead-up to the 2008 presidential elections in Taiwan, the Kuomintang candidate, Ma Ying-jeou, pledged opening the Three Links at an accelerated rate should he be elected president.
 The ruling DPP has traditionally been reluctant to implement this, citing the PRC's refusal to negotiate unless the Taiwanese counterparty accepts the one-China principle under the 1992 consensus.
 In June 2007, DPP presidential candidate Frank Hsieh criticised Ma's plans as a reflection of his lack of experience in handling cross-strait affairs.
 He also stressed that while the direct links may benefit Taiwan economically, Taiwan's values must not be compromised as a result.